filippovicentini/AmazonSales/README.md

 # AmazonSales
 The project consists of an analysis performed on the dataset Amazon Sale Report downloading from kaggle (https://www.kaggle.com/datasets/thedevastator/unlock-profits-with-e-commerce-sales-data?select=Amazon+Sale+Report.csv).
 The dataset reports some informations about Amazon sales in India in April, May and June 2022.
+To view the streamlit presentation run the file 1_🏠_Homepage.py.

 The project is divided mainly into three parts: